16 min read

 Legal Copywriting for Law Firm Ads

 Your ads must be short and straight to the point to get qualified leads.
-With pay-per-click advertising, you don’t have space to write lengthy and descriptive messages.
+With PPC for lawyers, you don’t have space to write lengthy and descriptive messages.
 Ideally, you should sum up your ad in one sentence that perfectly encapsulates your message.

 Naturally, your headline should grab a reader’s attention and show benefits, not features.
 Potential clients aren’t interested in what you do.
 They want to know how your law firm will benefit them.